jennifert/JavaScript-Demos/README.md

 Notes
 - The Google Maps and Bootstrap examples are self contained (css and JavaScript are called from CDN).
 - The require JS library has some elements relative to the folder, as well as CDN use.
+- Please do not add any demos that require running npm scripts.

 ## Demo links: